JChem for Office

 Copy and paste across MS Office

 Using ChemAxon software you can copy structures to any Office application.
-Furthermore, if you use Excel conditional formatting, then it also gets copied into PowerPoint or Word that is a significant leverage during reporting.
+Furthermore, if you use Excel conditional formatting, then this is also carried forward when you paste into you PowerPoint or Word document.

 Connections to other applications

 JChem for Office works well together with other ChemAxon products.
-If you are using Instant JChem (enterprise license), then search results can be easily transmitted into Office applications.
-There are KNIME nodes and Pipeline Pilot components as well, supporting you to handle JChem for Excel workbooks in batch mode.
+If you are using Instant JChem (enterprise license), then a bridge is used to pass selections and projects into Office documents.
+There are also KNIME nodes and Pipeline Pilot components to handle JChem for Excel workbooks in batch mode.

 Import and Export Structures